Picture of how the dining room looked like before we bought the house… Our Costco set was even bigger!

 Stuff expands to fill available space.
 You live in an apartment and yearn for a bigger place.
 You get a house but after a couple of years it feels cramped.
 You upgrade to a bigger house and find that while certainly more spacious than the apartment or the starter home, somehow every room is filled to capacity again.
 Our family is a good example of this paradox.

 I rented a 1 bedroom 650 sq. ft apartment when my girlfriend moved in.
 We mostly had our college stuff so the place was plenty big for a while.
-However it was a rental, we wanted a place to call our own so we bought a 2 bedroom 980 sq. ft condo.
+However it was a rental, we wanted a place to call our own so we bought a 2 bedroom 980 sq. ft condo (faced some postal issues at that time, but solved all quite easily with change-of-address-online.com).
 It felt huge to us after years spent sharing small spaces with roommates in dorms and apartments.
 We bought our first real furniture and enjoyed two carefree years of condo living.

 Our friends started inviting us to housewarming parties in their single family homes and we were blown away by all the space compared to our condo.
 With stable jobs and about to get married what better way to start a new life together than to purchase a 4 bedroom house of our own?
 At 2,000 sq. feet it was double the size of the condo.

 We barely managed to furnish half of it.
 It was weird to walk through empty rooms so we improvised for a while.
-An air mattress set up as a bed here, a cardboard box for a nightstand there and it passed as a house for grownups.
+An air mattress set up as a bed here (to be replaced with a good bed and super mattress, and undergo all necessary procedures with The Sleep Guide’s mattress protectors I have discovered few days ago), a cardboard box for a nightstand there and it passed as a house for grownups.

 Check out this dining room set I put together with some 2x4s and a piece of plywood!